Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

 \section{Quantum Embedding Theories}

-Quantum embedding methods are theoretical frameworks to solve the time-independent Schr\"odinger equation for a system of electrons by separating the problem into the calculation of the energy levels or density of a so-called \textit{active space} (or ``fragment'', ``impurity'') and those of the remaining \textit{environment}.
-Each part of the system is described at the quantum mechanical level~\cite{sun2016,jones2020}, with the active space being treated with a more accurate and computationally more expensive theoretical method than the environment ~\cite{sun2016}.
-In contrast, \textit{quantum embedding models} describe only the active space with quantum-mechanical methods, while employing a classical description for the environment~\cite{jones2020,lin2006,wang2014,lau2021,pezeshki2015}.
+As mentioned in the introduction, quantum embedding theories are frameworks to solve the time-independent Schr\"odinger equation for a system of electrons by separating the problem into the calculation of the energy levels or density of a so-called \textit{active space} (or ``fragment'', ``impurity'') and those of the remaining \textit{environment}.
+Each part of the system is described at the quantum-mechanical level~\cite{sun2016,jones2020}, with the active space being treated with a more accurate and computationally more expensive theoretical method than the environment~\cite{sun2016}.
+In contrast, quantum embedding {\it models} describe only the active space with quantum-mechanical methods, while employing a classical description for the environment~\cite{jones2020,lin2006,wang2014,pezeshki2015}.